 Restructuring our Systems

 Moving towards Zero Waste for an institution of our size takes an “all-in”, holistic approach.
 That’s why departments across campus are working together and with our community partners to find better solutions than the landfill.
 We have expanded our recycling efforts to Cajun Field with our Zero Waste Ragin' Cajuns Game Day initiative.
 During the 2014 spring semester move out, we began a partnership with Goodwill of Acadiana and reduced our landfill tonnage by 75%.
+In 2020 we implemented the Good to Geaux reusable container system for all takeout meals served by Campus Food Services.
 The University is committed to finding responsible solutions with the long-term impacts to our environment, economy, and community in mind.